Anarion-zuo/Gitbook_Phy/statistical-mechanics.md

 $$
 \oint dQ_0(s)=\oint T_0dQ(s)/T(s)\le0\Rightarrow\oint\frac{dQ(s)}{T(s)}\le0
 $$
-for $dQ_0(s)\le0$, or we can get some heat out of some bath and set out a car.
+$dQ_0(s)\le0$, for there is certainly some work done during the process of the Carnot engine and no work is done to the system, $dW(s)>0$.

 #### Reversible Processes

-A reversible process is a process with each state equilibrium.
+A reversible process is a process with each state being equilibrium.
 We demand the Carnot engine to deliver the temperature precisely at each of the tiny states of the cyclic reversible process, which for each of them is equilibrium.

 ![1557927262192](C:\Users\a\AppData\Roaming\Typora\typora-user-images\1557927262192.png)